kacper-jar/mcup/README.md

 - `template list` - List all stored templates
 - `template refresh <template_name>` - Update a stored template with new download links from a locker file
 - `update` - Update the locker file with the latest server metadata
+- `about` - Display information about the current version of mcup

 ## Build